Berlin Accommodation & Relocation Guidance

 10245 Berlin, Germany

-You may wish to consider living slightly further away and commuting into Friedrichshain, especially if you’re already settled in Berlin.
-Remember that you’ll need to take into consideration the cost of travelling, and the time it will take to get into BIMM Berlin, when making any accommodation decisions.
+You may wish to consider living slightly further away and commuting into the campus, especially if you’re already settled in Berlin.
+Remember that you’ll need to take into consideration the cost of travelling when making any accommodation decisions.

 • Friedrichshain